MonkPP/WEBSCRAPING/README.md

 - **Python**: The main programming language used to develop this project.
 - **Selenium**: A web browser automation tool that allows simulating user interactions, such as clicking buttons and filling out forms.
 It is especially useful when the target site extensively uses JavaScript or requires specific interactions with the web page.
 - **BeautifulSoup**: A Python library for HTML and XML parsing.
 It was used to extract and manipulate data from HTML elements on the web page.
 - **Pandas**: A Python library for data manipulation and analysis.
 It was used to process and manipulate structured data, such as joining dataframes.
-In this project, it was specifically used to retrieve data from IFMT students, which were separated by year in CSV files, and to merge the dataframes with student-servant relationships.
+In this project, it was specifically used to fetch data from IFMT students, which were separated by year in CSV files, and to merge the student-server dataframes based on common names.

 ## Code Functionality